 Users are an important consideration when it comes to app building.
-A user of the target platform ensures that he or she has a good understanding of how the platform works.
-Being an app user so you can experience it and examine other Android apps programming to compare and analyze as honestly as possible.
+A user of the target platform ensures that he or she understands how the platform works.
+Being an app user so you can experience it and examine other Android app programming to compare and analyze as honestly as possible.

 23. Ask the right questions

-While testing the app, ask yourself whether you would use it, if the app feels right and it conforms to standards.
-Chances are high that if you can create Android apps programming correctly and efficiently, not only you but your users will like it as well.
+While testing the app, ask yourself whether you would use it, if it feels right and conforms to standards.
+Chances are high that if you can create Android apps programming correctly and efficiently, you and your users will also like it.

 24. Organise your app well

-Your app should be organized as per the content and tasks users must observe.
+Your app should be organized per the content and tasks users must observe.
 Navigation through the app should be predictable and intuitive.
-New, as well as old users, should be able to make out all the features and the design with ease.
-Things to consider include usage, defining navigation, hierarchy, patterns, and combined patterns.
+New and old users should be able to make out all the features and design easily.
+Consider usage, defining navigation, hierarchy, patterns, and combined patterns.

-When users move from one view to the next, scenes can be observed using imagery, content as well as action.
-Stories can be told about content one contains, leading users down paths that stress certain actions.
-Content should be organized into logical chunks of information showing a clear relationship between items.
+When users move from one view to the next, scenes can be observed using imagery, content, and action.
+Stories can guide users through specific actions by emphasizing certain paths based on the content they contain.
+You should organize the content into logical chunks of information showing a clear relationship between items.

 25. Make sure the app has easy navigation

-You need to ensure that users are guided from one scene to the next through specific choices or greater scope for free exploration.
-Important contents and tasks have to be tailored to the app to ensure easy navigability.
+You must ensure that users are guided from one scene to the next through specific choices or greater scope for free exploration.
+Important contents and tasks must be tailored to the app to ensure easy navigability.

 Navigation ensures content is organized well and easy to find.
 It contains oft-visited sites, settings, and specific actions.
-To choose which type of navigation is best suited to the application, identify the target audience for your app, typical paths, and actions that should be performed, and identify the roles of the users.
+To choose which type of navigation is best suited to the application, identify the target audience for your app, typical paths and actions that should be performed, and identify the roles of the users.
 Common user tasks should be assigned priority levels of high, medium, or low to common tasks for users.
-Prominence should be given in the user interface to those paths that are frequently used and have a high priority.
+Prominence should be given in the user interface to those frequently used paths with a high priority.

 Identify the different paths users will choose through an app and use it to define your navigation.
-Divide that which is complex into more simple activities that are used more often, effectively understood, or meet user goals better.
-Navigation ensures content is placed within a hierarchy.
+You should divide complex elements into simpler activities that are used more often, easily understood, or better aligned with user goals.
+Navigation places content within a hierarchy.
 The most prominent and accessible ones connect users to scenes lower within the hierarchy.

-The higher level of the navigational hierarchy is associated with levels below it.
+The higher level of the navigational hierarchy is associated with the levels below it.
 For example, the home screen is the parent or precursor of the other screens in the application.
-When more deep navigation should be expected within the app, users descend from higher to lower hierarchy.
+When users expect deeper navigation within the app, they descend from a higher to a lower hierarchy.
 Scenes that have the same parents which require lateral navigation.
-While collections are multiple items sharing the same parent, links permit users to move fast between screens that are not adjacent or linked.
+While collections involve multiple items sharing the same parent, links quickly enable users to move between non-adjacent or unrelated screens.
 Cross-links take users anywhere within the app.
 External links are sources outside the app that direct the user deep into the application.

 27. Aim for the best app

-Work towards engaging and responsive layouts with the use of anchor navigation and actions.
+Work towards engaging and responsive layouts with anchor navigation and actions.
 De-emphasize unimportant destinations and highlight the important ones.
 Promote primary action with a floating action button.
-Android apps programming with simple navigation may embed navigation within the app content and do so lessens the available space for displaying the content.
-So this is perfect for Android
+Android app programming with simple navigation may embed navigation within the app content and do so lessens the available space for displaying the content.
+So this is perfect for Android.

 Apps with a strong primary view or apps that perform common tasks within the main view.